abeldesta/Image-Classifier/README.md

 <p/>

 ## Goal
-My goal for this capstone is to build a convolution neural network to be able to take an image of artists' artwork and classify the piece to the correct artists.
-To start, I will try to correctly classify the three artists out the 50 in the dataset.
-Since my computer would be very slow to train CNNs.
-I decided to run a gpu instance that would be able to train on CNNs much better, p2.xlarge instance.
+For my capstone, I aim to build a convolutional neural network capable of identifying the artist of a painting from its image.
+I will first validate the pipeline by training and testing on a subset of three artists selected from the full 50‑artist dataset.
+Because training CNNs on my local hardware would be prohibitively slow, all experiments will be executed on an AWS EC2 p2.xlarge instance with a dedicated GPU, allowing faster iteration and more thorough hyper‑parameter tuning.

 ## EDA
 There are 31 different genres in the dataset.
 Some artists belonged in more than one genre.